American Indian Wars: Background

 American settlers and fur trappers had spread into the western United States territories and had established the Santa Fe Trail and the Oregon Trail.
 Relations were generally peaceful between American settlers and Indians.
 The Bents of Bent's Fort on the Santa Fe Trail had friendly relations with the Cheyenne and Arapaho, and peace was established on the Oregon Trail by the Treaty of Fort Laramie signed in 1851 between the United States and the Plains Indians and the Indians of the northern Rocky Mountains.
 The treaty allowed passage by settlers, building roads, and stationing troops along the Oregon Trail.

 The Pike's Peak Gold Rush of 1859 introduced a substantial white population into the Front Range of the Rockies, supported by a trading lifeline that crossed the central Great Plains.
-Advancing settlement following the passage of the Homestead Act and the growing transcontinental railways following the Civil War further destabilized the situation, placing white settlers into direct competition for the land and resources of the Great Plains and the Rocky Mountain West.
-Further factors included discovery of gold in the Black Hills resulting in the gold rush of 1875–1878, and in Montana during the Montana Gold Rush of 1862–1863 and the opening of the Bozeman Trail, which led to Red Cloud's War and later the Great Sioux War of 1876–77.
+Advancing settlement following the passage of the Homestead Act of 1862 and the growing transcontinental railways following the Civil War further destabilized the situation, placing white settlers into direct competition for the land and resources of the Great Plains and the Rocky Mountain West.
+Additional factors included discovery of gold in Montana during the Montana Gold Rush of 1862–1863 and the opening of the Bozeman Trail, which led to Red Cloud's War, and later discovery of gold in the Black Hills resulting in the gold rush of 1875–1878 and the Great Sioux War of 1876–77.

 Miners, ranchers, and settlers expanded into the plain, and this led to increasing conflicts with the Indian populations of the West.
 Many tribes fought American settlers at one time or another, from the Utes of the Great Basin to the Nez Perce tribe of Idaho.
 But the Sioux of the Northern Plains and the Apaches of the Southwest waged the most aggressive warfare, led by resolute, militant leaders such as Red Cloud and Crazy Horse.
 The Sioux were relatively new arrivals on the Plains, as they had been sedentary farmers in the Great Lakes region previously.
 They moved west, displacing other Indian tribes and becoming feared warriors.
 The Apaches supplemented their economy by raiding other tribes, and they practiced warfare to avenge the death of a kinsman.

 During the American Civil War, Army units were withdrawn to fight the war in the east.
 They were replaced by the volunteer infantry and cavalry raised by the states of California and Oregon, by the western territorial governments, or by the local militias.
 These units fought the Indians and kept open communications with the east, holding the west for the Union and defeating the Confederate attempt to capture the New Mexico Territory.
 After 1865, national policy called for all Indians either to assimilate into the American population as citizens, or to live peacefully on reservations.
 Raids and wars between tribes were not allowed, and armed Indian bands off a reservation were the responsibility of the Army to round up and return.